Join the Fight: Here’s How To Donate Money, Equipment, and Materials

 Short courses will be offered online for the remainder of the year.
 Details will be posted on our website shortly.

 Access to facilities continues to be limited.
-Starting on July 1, we will offer virtual trials on smaller lab equipment.
+Starting on July 1, we have started offering virtual trials on our lab and pilot equipment.
 Clients cannot be present during these trials.

 - 1.2-meter wide Meltblown pilot line: Dedicated to producing filter media for facemasks.
 Limited virtual trials will be considered on a case by case basis.